Rabbid76/graphics-snippets/documentation/tangent_space.md

 ### Precomputed tangent

-One way to get the tangential space in the shader is to pass the tanget as an attribute to the shader, just like the normalvector.
+One way to get the tangential space in the shader is to pass the tanget as an attribute to the shader, just like the normal vector.
 For this the tangents have to be pre-computed and stored in the mesh data.

 ### Calculating the Tangent in the Fragment Shader

-The tangent and the binormal can be calculated by the GLSL derivate functions [`dFdx`, `dFdy`][6], that calcualtes the partial derivative of an argument with respect to `x` or `y`.
+The tangent and the binormal can be calculated by the GLSL derivate functions [`dFdx`, `dFdy`][6], that calculates the partial derivative of an argument with respect to `x` or `y`.

     vec3 vsPos    = ....; // fragment position in view space
     vec2 texCoord = ....; // texture coordinate of the fragment